Photo: Anindya Phani

 A key use case for AgrO is the Agronomy Field Information Management System (AgroFIMS).
 AgroFIMS enables digital collection of agronomic data that is semantically described a priori with agronomic terms from AgrO.

 It consists of a web application used to design data collection templates for agricultural experiments by selecting variables annotated with AgrO and other relevant ontologies.
 These variables are sorted into a series of modules representing the typical cycle of operations in agronomic trial management, such as land preparation, irrigation, weeding, soil fertility, weather and soil parameters, and more.
-The fieldbook application allows the creation of data collection sheets enabling standardization in data collection and description and linkages with breeding and other related data.
-In addition, AgroFIMS promotes digital collection of data to reduce error and ease data collection via the mobile app KDSMart; by late 2020 it will also be possible to use AgroFIMS with other digital data collection platforms such as Open Data Kit (ODK).
+The field book application allows the creation of data collection sheets enabling standardization in data collection and description and linkages with breeding and other related data.
+In addition, AgroFIMS promotes digital collection of data to reduce error and ease data collection via the mobile apps: KDSMart, ODK, and Field Book.

 The Agricultural Model Intercomparison and Improvement Project (AgMIP)